AdobeDocs/campaign-web.en/help/v8/call-center/create-call-center.md

 1. Click **[!UICONTROL Send]** to proceed with the final sending process, then confirm.

 Once your delivery is sent, the extraction file is automatically generated and exported to the location specified in the **[!UICONTROL Routing]** external account selected in the delivery template's [advanced settings](../advanced-settings/delivery-settings.md).
+You can also preview the file by clicking the **Preview file** button, in the **Content** section of the screen.

 Track your KPIs (Key Performance Indicator) data from your delivery page and data from the **[!UICONTROL Logs]** menu.